Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesSoftD.md

 <!-- theme: danger -->
 >  The following documentation is for **Payeezy** migration clients only.
 See [Getting Started](?path=docs/Getting-Started/Getting-Started-General.md) for Commerce Hub integration options.

 Soft Descriptors in Payeezy are now referred to as [Dynamic Descriptors (additional information)](?path=docs/Resources/Guides/Dynamic-Descriptor.md) in Commerce Hub.

+In Payeezy, the 'dba_name' or 'mcc' element was required on the capture request for settlement; In Commerce Hub, 'mcc', 'merchantName', 'customerServiceNumber', 'serviceEntitlement' and 'address' are all required.

 In Payeezy Real-time Payment Manager (RPM), self-service configuration was available to enable Soft Descriptors for each terminal (after North Merchant Master configuration); In Commerce Hub, Dynamic Descriptors are allowed for all merchant transacting MIDs.

-To enable Soft Descriptors in Virtual Terminal, a self-service configuration was available in Payeezy (after the North Merchant Master configuration is set).
-In Commerce Hub this is not available (see Virtual Terminal details).
+In Payeezy Real-time Payment Manager (RPM), a self-service configuration was available to enable Soft Descriptors in Virtual Terminal (after the North Merchant Master configuration is set).
+In ClientLine Enterprise (CLX) this is not available (see Virtual Terminal details).

 ### API Structure